brycegit/brycegit.github.io/src/pages/refactoring-patterns/index.md

 ## 4. Replace Primitive with Object

 Using a primitive value such as a string, number, or boolean is a common practice in many programming languages.
-But this can cause problems when these primitive objects become even slightly complex.
+But problems can arise when requirements and//or rules around these primitive values become more complex.

 Instead of using an uncontrolled primitive value, a helpful practice is to wrap these primitives in an object, which will give you more control over how the value is consumed and modified.